aslakknutsen/kkbase/docs/user-guide/mcp-server.md

 ## Overview

 The MCP server is a standalone binary that connects to the same Neo4j database as the kkbase watcher.
-It provides two main tools:
+It provides the following tools:

 - **query**: Execute read-only Cypher queries against the knowledge graph
 - **structure**: Get a complete overview of the graph schema
+- **start_investigation**: Start a metrics-based RCA investigation (requires Prometheus)
+- **complete_investigation**: Complete an investigation and cleanup metrics
+- **get_investigation_status**: Check the status of an active investigation

+> **Note**: The investigation tools are only available when `PROMETHEUS_URL` is configured.

 ## Installation